What can we improve?

 Introduction

-KNX is a network of house and building system technology according to EN 50090 and ISO/IEC 14543.
-For example, heating, lighting, blinds, ventilation and security technology are controlled across trades.
-The system usually uses cables (names include JY (St) Y 2x2x0.8 EIB or YCYM 2x2x0.8) with two wire pairs (red-black and white-yellow).
-The KNX system is powered by a power supply with a nominal voltage of 30 V [direct current].
-This voltage supplies the bus coupler, via which each KNX device communicates with the other networked KNX devices.
+KNX is a network of home and building control systems according to EN 50090 and ISO/IEC 14543.
+It controls, for example, heating, lighting, blinds, ventilation and security systems across different trades.
+The system usually uses cables (designation e.g. J-Y (St) Y 2x2x0.8 EIB or YCYM 2x2x0.8) with two wire pairs (red-black and white-yellow).
+The KNX system is supplied by a power supply with 30 V nominal voltage [DC voltage].
+This voltage supplies the bus couplers via which each KNX device communicates with the other networked KNX devices.
 The data exchange between the KNX devices takes place via telegrams.

-The participants are programmed and the group addresses are assigned using the engineering tool software (ETS).
-The ETS is provided by the umbrella organization Konnex and ensures smooth cooperation between components from different manufacturers.
+The programming of the participants and the assignment of the group addresses is done with the Engineering Tool Software (ETS).
+The ETS is provided by the umbrella organization Konnex and ensures the trouble-free cooperation of components from different manufacturers.

-The connection to IP-Symcon takes place via a serial or IP gateway.
+The connection to IP-Symcon is done via a serial or IP gateway.

-As a rule, all serial gateways "PEI type 10" with FT1.2 protocol (interfaces of type PEI 16 do not work), and all KNX/IP gateways that offer the tunneling protocol, are supported.
-If a KNX gateway meets these requirements and does not work, Symcon Support should be contacted.
+As a rule, all serial gateways "PEI type 10″ with FT1.2 protocol (interfaces of type PEI 16 do not work) are supported and all KNX/IP gateways that offer the tunneling protocol.
+If a KNX gateway meets these requirements and does not work, Symcon support should be contacted.
 The problem will be solved as soon as possible.

 Installation

-If all KNX devices are set up and connected correctly, they must be configured with the ETS.
-The three-stage address allocation is used for this.
+When all KNX devices are correctly set up and connected, they must be configured with the ETS.
+The three-stage address assignment is used for this purpose.

 Currently only three-level addresses (e.g. 10/2/5) are supported.
-IP-Symcon currently does not support two-stage or free addresses.
-Using the conversion , each two-stage address can be controlled via the translated three-stage address.
+Two-level or free addresses are not supported by IP-Symcon at the moment.
+About the Conversion any two-level address can be controlled via the translated three-level address

-If the installation was carried out by an electrician, they should supply the OPC/XML export explained below and the associated ESF/XML file.
+If the installation was done by an electrician, he should include the OPC/XML export explained below and the associated file of type XML.

-In order to be able to use KNX in IP-Symcon, either a serial FT1.2 gateway or a compatible KNX/IP gateway is required.
-The setup of the various gateways differs slightly.
+To use KNX in IP-Symcon, either a serial FT1.2 gateway or a compatible KNX/IP gateway is required.
+The setup of the different gateways differs slightly.
 A KNX instance can be created directly in IP-Symcon and the gateway can be configured from there.
-Alternatively, the OPC/XML export from the ETS can be used.
+Alternatively, the XML export from the ETS can be used.

 KNX ETS

-The use of the OPC or XML export with the help of the IP-Symcon configurator allows a quick integration of all KNX components.
+Using the XML export with the IP-Symcon configurator allows a fast integration of all KNX components.

-Since IP-Symcon 5.3, the export as XML is recommended because it supports the new KNX DPT instances.
+From IP-Symcon 5.3 the export as XML is recommended, because it supports the new KNX DPT instances

-An XML export can be saved within the ETS in the open project by right-clicking on the group addresses.
+An XML export can be saved within the ETS in the opened project via right click on the group addresses.

 KNX XML Export